 - Nest Thermostat E

 - Nope!
-The Nest Temperature Sensor connects to your Nest using Bluetooth and has a range up to 15 meters (about 50 feet).
+The Nest Temperature Sensor connects to your Nest using Bluetooth and has a range of up to 15 meters (about 50 feet).
 That measurement is in a straight line that can go through walls or floors so you’ll probably be good unless you have a very large house.
 Sometimes house wiring can monkey with Bluetooth and shorten its range, but those issues are relatively rare.